-Experience the Magic of Antelope Canyon
+Experience the Magic of Antelope Canyon and Horseshoe Bend

-Witness Canyon de Chelly National Monument
+Witness Canyon de Chelly National Monument and Shop for Crafts

 Play at Arizona-Sonora Desert Museum

 One of the most kid-friendly sites in Tucson, the Arizona-Sonora Desert Museum provides one of the best places for little ones to see the desert without concern of being stung or poked.
-Equal parts museum, zoo, aquarium, and botanical garden, the Museum has every type of desert creature imaginable—scorpions, snakes, hummingbirds, coyotes, and much more.
+Equal parts museum, zoo, aquarium, and botanical garden, the Museum has every type of desert creature imaginable—scorpions, snakes, hummingbirds, coyotes, a raptor-free flight, and much more.

-See the Desert’s Most Famous Cactus in Saguaro National Park
+See the Desert’s Most Famous Cactus In Saguaro National Park

 There’s an old joke about travelers in Arizona: A guy from the East Coast came to Arizona and saw a saguaro cactus.
 His response?
 “Same to you, buddy.”
 While reactions to seeing Arizona’s iconic cacti range from curious (yes, some of them look like they’re making a rude gesture) to fearful (yes, those needles are sharp), a visit to a site such as the Saguaro National Park can help explain why Arizonans love these towering wonders so much.
 They’re amazing feats of nature—with a lifespan of up to 200 years—and can extend to 60 feet tall.
 They don’t produce their first arm until around age 50.
 Visit the national park in Tucson, and you’ll see an entire forest of them.